-In 2020, following the acquisition, the Company has concentrated its efforts in obtaining the required permits and amendments to permits to perform its activities.
+In 2020, following the acquisition, the Company has concentrated its efforts in obtaining the required permits and amendments to the permits to perform its activities.
 The Company has filed preventive reports for the processing of the gold stockpile on site and for a 15,000-meter drilling program for the Sapuchi, Golfo de Oro and California zones.
 The Company also initiated the following activities:

-- Commencement of the Environmental Impact Manifest (or Manifestacion de Impacto Ambiental or "MIA"); - A baseline study; - Awarding the Engineering, Procurement, Construction, Management ("EPCM") contract for the process of the stockpile; and - Purchased a mobile crushing unit that is anticipated to be delivered on site towards the end of Q2 2021.
+- Commencement of the Environmental Impact Manifest (or Manifestacion de Impacto Ambiental or "MIA"); - A baseline study; - Awarding the Engineering, Procurement, Construction, Management ("EPCM") contract for the process of the stockpile; and - Purchased a mobile crushing unit that is currently in transit to site. - Stockpile inventory was revalued at its net recoverable amount during the three months ended June 30, 2021, resulting in an impairment of \$4.4 million.